Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: The Method

-We construct the same network of teachers and students with different resolution as input.
-More specifically, we input the HR data ($256 \times 340$) into the T-Net and the LR data ($12\times16$) which are sampled from the HR data into S-Net.
-By continuously forcing the intermediate processing output of the two networks, spatial attention and temporal attention, students can better grasp what the network should pay attention to.
-The learning process is shown in Figure ~\ref{fig:network}.
+Two networks with the same structure but different-resolution data are used as T-Net and S-Net.
+More specifically, we input the HR data ($256 \times 340$) into the T-Net and the eLR data ($12\times16$) which are sampled from the HR data into S-Net.
+Spatial-Temporal attention of two networks is obtained and can decrease the gap between them.
+With the decrease of attention gap, S-Net could better grasp what the network should pay attention to.
+The learning process is shown in Fig.~\ref{fig:network}.